Climacrux/docs.cdrplatform.com/src/pages/docs/removal-partner.md

 ---
-title: Partnering with companies removing CO₂
+title: Our partner companies removing CO₂
 description: CDR Platform connects your business to a portfolio of reputable carbon dioxide removers.
 ---